 McAleer et al. (2008) derive the Generalized Autoregressive Conditional Correlation (GARCC) model based on the relationship between the innovations to returns and the standardized residuals, using a vector random coefficient autoregressive process.
-The scalar and diagonal versions of BEKK are also shown to be special cases of a vector random coefficient autoregressive process.
-The GARCC model provides a motivation for dynamic conditional correlations, and hence can be shown to produce dynamic conditional correlations, with the estimated parameters being consistent and asymptotically normal.
+The scalar and diagonal versions of BEKK are also shown to be special cases of a vector random coefficient autoregressive process, though not the Hadamard and full BEKK models.
+The GARCC model provides a motivation for dynamic conditional correlations that satisfy the definition of a conditional correlations matrix, and hence can be shown to produce dynamic conditional correlations.
+As an application of a vector random coefficient autoregressive process, the GARCC model also has testable regularity conditions, and the estimated parameters can be shown to be consistent and asymptotically normal.

-(8) DCC is not dynamic empirically as the effect of news is typically extremely small.
+(8) DCC is not dynamic empirically and variance misspecification impact is not known.